 California Consumer Privacy Act

-It is no surprise that 2018 is shaping up to be the year of privacy.
-On the heels of the European Union’s General Data Protection Regulation (“GDPR”) which went into effect in May, California enacted the California Consumer Privacy Act (“CCPA”) which creates additional privacy rights for California residents and new compliance requirements for business.
+In June 2018, California enacted the California Consumer Privacy Act (“CCPA”) that creates additional privacy rights for California residents and new compliance requirements for businesses.

 Compliance with the CCPA will require many companies to reevaluate certain practices relating to the collection and use of Personal Information.
-This Client Alert provides information related to who needs to comply with the CCPA and what is required so that you can begin to assess the impact on your organization.
+This short note provides information related to who needs to comply with the CCPA and what is required to begin the assessment of the impact of CCPA on your organization.

 January 1, 2020